sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 Unscheduling a Campaign
 {% endanchor %}

 Simply, navigate to your [Campaigns page](https://sendgrid.com/marketing_campaigns/ui/campaigns).
-Click the action cog next to the campaign you want to undschedule and select **Unschedule**.
+Click the action cog next to the campaign you want to unschedule and select **Unschedule**.

 ![]({{root_url}}/images/cancel_campaign_4.png)